silverstripe/silverstripe-activedirectory/docs/en/developer.md

 Note that these search locations should only be tree nodes (e.g. containers, organisational units, domains) within your Active Directory.
 Specifying groups will not work.
 [More information](http://stackoverflow.com/questions/9945518/can-ldap-matching-rule-in-chain-return-subtree-search-results-with-attributes) is available on the distinction between a node and a group.

 If you are managing AD yourself, on Windows there is a utility called `ldp.exe` which is useful for exploring your directory to find which DN to use.
-Also there are several more LDAP options you can configure.
-For more information, please [see the Zend\Ldap documentation](http://framework.zend.com/manual/2.2/en/modules/zend.ldap.introduction.html) and [API overview documentation](http://framework.zend.com/manual/2.2/en/modules/zend.ldap.api.html).

 ### Verify LDAP connectivity